Degrees of Freedom description

 Z axis translation up / down, is also called, heave.

-A robot or robot part such as an arm or leg with several movable parts or segments would have the
+A robot or robot part like an arm or leg with several movable parts or segments would have the

 combined DoF summed